School: School of Government

 Modular value: 20 credits

-The purpose of the module is to familiarise students with the major social approaches to, and methodologies of, understanding poverty and development, and with the application of these approaches to projects, programmes and policy formulation.
+The purpose of the module is to familiarise you with the major social approaches to understanding poverty and development, and with the application of these approaches to projects, programmes and policy formulation.

-- Understand the complex nature of, and critically evaluate, the changing definitions of poverty and their policy implications;
+- Understand the complex nature and changing definitions of poverty and development.

-- Understand a number of key social axes of difference, and critically articulate their role in poverty reduction and development;
+- Understand a number of key social axes of difference and articulate their role in poverty and development.